runtimeverification/mx-semantics/kmultiversx/src/kmultiversx/kdist/mx-semantics/kasmer.md

         </logging>
       requires 0 <=Int VALUE
       [priority(60), preserves-definedness]
-      // ADDR exists prior so the account map is well-defined
+      // ADDR exists prior so the account map is well-defined, and the case where
+      // TOK_ID exists prior in esdtData is handled above with higher priority.

     // ERROR: account not found
     rule [setESDTBalance-acct-not-found]: